 Three moons pass and she calls monks to her house, in secret.
 Monks that people usually call for blessings, or to bridge present and future, or to tie a wish to reality, but not this time.
 She needs them to break something for her.
 A bond she could never sever while her husband-by-law was living.

-Dawn breaks through a sea of clouds, three monks tiptoe into her sitting room, tangerine cloth draped over their shoulders, the incense already lit, intricate gifts wrapped and laid at their feet.
+Dawn breaks through a sea of clouds, three monks tiptoe into her sitting room, orange cloth draped over their shoulders, the incense already lit, intricate gifts wrapped and laid at their feet.
 She explains in low Khmer what she needs them to do, what she needs them to break.
 They look at her skeptically, ask if she’s sure.
 She asks them if they’ve ever met a woman her age who wasn’t.